Japan hit with deadly floods and landslides; 15 dead

 Story highlights

-- Torrential rainfall in Japan's southwest leaves 15 dead, dozens missing
+- Dozens missing after torrential rainfall in Japan's southwest

 - More than 7,800 rescuers are searching for missing and stranded people

-Japan (CNN)At least 15 people have been killed and hundreds are still stranded after heavy rains triggered floods and landslides this week in southwest Japan, according to Japanese disaster management offices.
+Japan (CNN)At least 15 people were killed and hundreds are still stranded after heavy rains triggered floods and landslides this week in southwest Japan, authorities said.

-Twelve people have been killed in Fukuoka and 14 people are missing, according to Fukuoka prefecture's Disaster Management web site.
+Twelve people died in Fukuoka and 14 people are missing, according to Fukuoka prefecture's Disaster Management web site.
 It said 104,746 people remain under evacuation order.

 Three people have been killed and 47 people are unaccounted for in Oita prefecture, where 40,033 people remain under evacuation order.